damln/localtower/README.md

 Open your browser at [http://localhost:3000/localtower](http://localhost:3000/localtower).

+## Logger Usage (Capture plugin)

+You can put this line anywhere in your code:

+    Localtower::Plugins::Capture.new(self, binding).save

+For example:

+    def my_method
+      user = User.find(1)
+      some_data = {foo: "bar"}

+      Localtower::Plugins::Capture.new(self, binding).save
+    end

+Then go to the Localtower intercave here: [http://localhost:3000/localtower/logs](http://localhost:3000/localtower/logs) and you will see the variables `user` and `some_data` in the UI.

+### Notes for the Capture plugin:

+The value for each variable will try to call `.to_json`.
+If you have a huge collection of models likes `@users` you will see all the collection as an Array.

 ## RSpec

 Create a `spec/dummy/.env` file with the credentials to your PostgreSQL Database.
 It should look like this: